When we set to develop Cloudinary’s Rails integration Gem, it was obvious to us that we’ll base it on CarrierWave. Here’s why.

 We believe that for Ruby on Rails developers, the combination of Cloudinary with its CarrierWave-based gem, delivers a complete image management solution, with excellent model binding.

 More details about about our CarrierWave plugin are available in our documentation: https://cloudinary.com/documentation/rails_integration#carrierwave_upload

-What do you think about our solution? any suggestions or improvement ideas?
+What do you think about our ruby on rails file upload solution?
+Any suggestions or improvement ideas?

 UPDATE: We've published another post about additional advanced image transformations in the cloud with CarrierWave & Cloudinary.